Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Sea Vultures.md

 ## Overview
 ### Description
-> [[The Sea Vultures]] are a nimble, loosely structured smuggling outfit operating primarily from [[Boba]]’s waterfront.
+> [[The Sea Vultures]] are a nimble, loosely structured smuggling outfit operating primarily from [[OneNote/Crossroads2025/Project 1 Archive/BobaNotes]]’s waterfront.
 Formed in 208 PR, they have quickly become known for scavenging naval wreckage, selling illicit salvage, and playing rival factions against each other in the docks of [[Brimstone Docks]].
 Led by the ambitious [[Ralvos Dern]] and coordinated on land by the meticulous [[Dorne Vesk]], they thrive on risk, whispers, and fast departures.

 ### Oaths
 > “We take what others sink.”